acodedoer/repofolio/src/markdown-pages/cake-recipe.md

 description: "In this project you'll be practising basic HTML skills by creating a page for a cake recipe (you get to choose the cake)."
 ---
 # Cake Recipe
 Cakes come in different shapes and sizes, but being delicious is something they all have in common.
 In this project you'll be practising basic HTML skills by creating a page for a cake recipe (you get to choose the cake).
 You can share an old familiy recipe or a brand new one you just created.
-What is important is that you use HTML to create web page that displays presents the recipe for readers.
+What is important is that you use HTML to create a web page that displays the recipe for readers.
 ## User Stroies
 * User can view the name of the cake.
 * User can view a brief description (and possibly the history and origins) of the cake.